Home Bargains: Growth

 From 1977, annual growth was around 20–25%.
 They opened their first warehouse in Prescot in 1979.
 They then moved to the Rocket Warehouse in 1983.
 Then, in 1994, they moved to another warehouse, Fallows Way.
 The retailer gained approval in January 2008 to construct new headquarters in Merseyside, which it estimated would create seven hundred jobs at the Axis business park, Croxteth, as it constructed a ten-storey distribution centre and retail training facility.

 A £70m distribution centre began construction in October 2013 in Wiltshire, England, as a duplicate of their 700000 sqft facility that they had opened at its Liverpool headquarters some years prior, in order that their expansion plans could be maintained.

 In January 2023, Home Bargains announced that the company had purchased rival discount retailer Quality Save for an undisclosed amount.
-The purchase came after Quality Save reported it had made a loss of more than £64,000 for the 12 months, compared to a prior £1.3m profit the year before despite having an increase of £3.7 million turnover.
+The purchase came after Quality Save reported it had made a loss of more than £64,000 for the 12 months, compared to a prior £1.3m profit the year before despite having an increase of £3.7 million turnover, all Quality Save stores will convert to the Home Bargains name and brand.